Pickwick Capital Partners

 What fees will I pay?

-The Issuer of a Private Placement security will pay a sales commission directly to Pickwick Capital Partners, LLC.
-Because we are being paid a commission, we have an incentive to encourage an investor to invest in its offerings.
-This commission is not paid directly by you but is part of the offering price and paid by the issuer from the proceeds of the offering and still causes a conflict between your interests and ours.
-Commissions, fees and costs are discussed within the Private Placement Memorandum for each investment, which you should read carefully.
+The Issuer of a Private Placement security will pay fees directly to Pickwick Capital Partners, LLC (“Pickwick”) for investments made by you.
+Because we are being paid fees, we have an incentive to encourage an investor to invest in our offerings.
+The fee is not paid directly by you but still causes a conflict between your interests and ours because it increases the costs associated with the offering.

 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.